Fall Quarter Workshops

 Learn to easily organize and enhance photographs in this easy-to-use program.
-You will learn core features, such as adjusting color and lighting, converting to black and white, and straightening and cropping your images.
-Bring a laptop with Lightroom downloaded.
-You can get a free 7-day trial from www.adobe.com.
-Be sure and download before you arrive.
+You will learn core features, such as adjusting color and lighting, converting to black and white, and straightening and cropping your images, as well as creating vignettes, using spot removal and gradients.
+Bring a laptop with Lightroom downloaded and photos to work on.

 MAC FOR BEGINNERS (Mount Vernon Campus)

 Learn to love your Mac!
 Learn basic computer skills such as using your mouse and trackpad, using the menus, organizing your files and photos, and using internet browsers.
 If time allows, we will also explore the basic Mac programs, Numbers and Pages.
 We will be using the Mac lab on campus, but feel free to bring your own laptop, mouse and power cord.

 CTI 092 AG 5:00PM-8:00PM M 11/13 H210 Mullen K $49.00 Seats Avail: 9 of 10

 MAC FOR BEGINNERS II (Mount Vernon Campus)

 Continue to learn basic computer skills, such as printing, working with documents, using the Photos app, using iCal (Mac’s calendar app), creating contacts, and using Notes to keep your life organized.
 If time allows, we will also explore the basic Mac programs, Numbers and Pages.
 We will be using the Mac lab on campus, but feel free to bring your own laptop, mouse and power cord.